Adrien Tambay: Formula Three

-In 2009 he raced in the Formula Three Euroseries for leading team ART Grand Prix.
+In 2009, Tambay raced in the Formula Three Euroseries for leading team ART Grand Prix.
 He missed the Oschersleben and Nürburgring rounds of the Euroseries, and also an invitational entry to the British Formula 3 Championship at Spa, due to a head injury suffered while playing football.
 He ended the Euroseries season pointless, recording a best finish of seventh at EuroSpeedway and the Norisring.

 Auto GP

 Tambay achieved his only win of the 2011 Auto GP season for Campos Racing, at Mugello.

-In 2010 he raced in the Auto GP series for Charouz-Gravity Racing.
+In 2010, Tambay raced in the Auto GP series for Charouz-Gravity Racing.

 GP3

 After James Jakes had a wrist injury at Hockenheim, Tambay was called in to replace him in Manor Racing.
 In his second outing at Spa-Francorchamps, Tambay retired first race and therefore started 27th in the second race.
 The rain started during the race, but Tambay kept driving on slicks, and winning the race ahead of Alexander Rossi.